Hiking The Buttermilk Falls State Park Gorge Trail

 Informational sign located in the beginning of the park in front of a waterfall

-Perspective photo of Buttermilk Falls
+Perspective photo of the state park

 Memorial plaque for William J Chapin